 What is the purpose of content marketing?

-It’s important to be clear up front that the ultimate purpose of content marketing is to generate revenue.
+It’s important to be clear up front that all content is not content marketing.
+Our view at Learning Revolution is that the ultimate purpose of content marketing is to generate revenue.

 At the same time, this does not mean that content marketing is a form of direct selling.
 In fact, you should almost never sell directly in your content marketing.
 You should focus on providing tremendous value, being incredibly useful, and demonstrating your knowledge and expertise.